Shy Boys: Band history

-Early years

 The group formed shortly after the trio became roommates in 2012.
-Kyle Rausch and Ervin were already band mates in the indie-pop band The ACBs and Collin had been playing for years in the Kansas City area in various bands.
+Kyle Rausch and Ervin were already bandmates in the indie-pop band The ACBs and Collin had been playing for years in the Kansas City area in various bands.
 The three shared a love for 1960s era pop rock and soon started writing their own music.

-Later years

 In 2014 they released the self-titled Shy Boys on High Dive Records.
 The album received generally positive reviews, and the single "Bully Fight" was featured on Spin.com.
 In June 2014 the band recorded and released two more singles and one of them, "Life Is Peachy," was featured on Stereogum.

 On April 4, 2018, it was announced that the band had signed to Polyvinyl Record Co.
 They will be releasing their sophomore album, Bell House on August 3, 2018.
 The first single from the album, "Take the Doggie" and an accompanying lyric video were released on June 5, 2018.